Updated: Feb 1

-So what do you do when you were out on vacation or unexpectedly out of the office, and you come back to 500 unread emails?
+So what do you do when you are out on vacation or unexpectedly out of the office, and you come back to 500 unread emails?
 Yikes!
-We have all been there the momentary panic you feel, the overwhelming concern of never getting caught up, and wondering how in the world you will get all this work done.
+We have all been there, the momentary panic you feel, the overwhelming concern of never getting caught up, and wondering how in the world you will get all this work done.
 Then comes this thought "I am never going on vacation again!
 I am drowning in emails; it is going to take me forever to get caught up!".

 As Administrative Professionals, we have a unique challenge to our profession.
 Not only are we digging through emails and invitations requesting our own time, but we are digging through hundreds of emails and meeting invitations and requests for our executive's time.
 So, how do you get through the emails and invitations without getting further behind?

-Here is how I disconnect and come back hitting the ground running.
+Here is how I disconnect and come back, hitting the ground running.

 View by Type Batching together like tasks is a well-known productivity tip.
 Utilizing this tip in my inbox allows me to quickly delete or handle the ones that need the least amount of attention so I can focus on the critical requests.
 Message Meeting Request Meeting Cancellations Meeting Acceptance Meeting Decline Etc.